Law and Justice: Economy

+Political alignment of Polish parties in 2010 and 2019 by Alexandra A. Żubrowicz.
+PiS is shown to have maintained itself as the main economically left, socially conservative, and anti-EU party in Polish politics.

 The party supports a state-guaranteed minimum social safety net and extensive state intervention in the economy, and argues that a "more socially sensitive and less market-dominated" economic system is necessary.
 It advocates progressive taxation that would redistribute the wealth from the wealthy to the poor, and it supports a large-scale social housing program.
 The party promised and implemented tax and welfare benefits to married couples and family.
 It also adheres to the principles of economic nationalism, postulating state control over key sectors of the economy.
 It seeks to increase healthcare spending to 6% of the Polish GDP, and nationalize hospital debts.
 During the 2015 election campaign, it proposed tax rebates related to the number of children in a family, as well as a reduction of the VAT rate (while keeping a variation between individual types of VAT rates).
 In 2019, the lowest personal income tax threshold was decreased from 18% to 17%.
+Its policies have been described as redistributive, and that its 2015–2023 government marked "the first time in over two decades that a government had taken steps to curb the neoliberal dismantling of social services" in Poland.

 Law and Justice is described as state-interventionist and anti-privatisation, opposing flat tax and favoring a welfare state based on extensively developed state-run health service.
 In its 2006-2007 government, it committed to expanding welfare spending and the role of the state in the economy, often at expense of foreign investors and the European Commission.
 It halted the construction of foreign-owned supermarkets and prevent the existing ones from opening on Sundays in an effort to prevent monopolization.
 In 2006, it also set up commissions to investigate and scrutinize sale of Polish banks to foreign entities after 1989, and to investigate the role of the Polish Central Bank in privatization.
 In 2019, the party introduced a bill proposing a financial benefit in the form of a 13th pension, intended for retirees and pensioners receiving the minimum old-age pension on 1 May 2019.
 And subsequently on an annual basis starting in 2020.
 A 14th pension was introduced on 21 January 2021 and is now paid out with 13th pension.